-I am a great admirer of colours, I love all colours with great passion and they are all so close to my heart.
-Having to limit the colours I use regularly is just a practical solution to the impossible idea of having them all play a part.
+I am a great admirer of colours, I love all colours with great passion and I use them all from time to time.
+Having to limit the colours I use regularly is just a practical solution to the impossible idea of having them all play a part in each painting.

 That is why I developed a system that works for me: I have some regular colours and the special guest stars for a particular painting project.

 I was always so curious to see what kind of colours other artists are using so I am sharing my set of the most often chosen colours with one note: I do not promise that I will not change these on a whim.
 I often ponder to just ditch the most practical colours and use only the colours I truly love.
 For example, although permanent alizarin crimson is the most practical solution who says I will always want to be practical… Maybe one day I will decide that practical is not my thing and pursue only the colours that I am crazy about.
 I think that day will surely come and that will be interesting to see.

 This is my basic oil painting palette, my main colour stars:

 - Cadmium yellow light (I do not like this colour, it is in danger of disappearing from my list)

 - Cadmium yellow medium